A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Analysis of Performance and Efficiency

 Generally speaking, the averaged SER of the proposed SFI-LoRa scheme is attributed to the erroneous detection of index symbol and modulated symbols.
 In the following, we will first derive the SER expressions of the index symbol and modulated symbols and then formulate the averaged SER of the proposed SFI-LoRa scheme.
+It should be noted that we assume the LoRa signals with different SFs are perfect orthogonality in the theoretical analysis for simplicity, because the amplitude of the sidelobes of LoRa signals is trivial and can be ignored \cite{ref103,ref104,ref105}.